M-F, 8 a.m. to 5 p.m. ET

-We will send you an annual reminder when your COE is due.
+We will send you a reminder when your COE is due.
 Please be sure to notify DFAS if you move, so that we can continue to send you important notices and reminders.

 There are a number of reasons you could lose your eligibility to receive your annuity.
 Your payment could be temporarily or even permanently suspended.